-Like the FX100, the Joyo Gem Box III gives you a programmable expression pedal, but the Gem Box III has some major advantages.
+Like the FX100, the Joyo Gem Box III gives you a programmable expression pedal, but the Gem Box III has some other major advantages.
 First, the addition of another foot switch is huge.
 The FX100 uses the foot switches to go up and down patches, but with the Gem Box III it’s a little different.
 The patches are split into 3 banks, so when you’re on Patch #5 for example, the three foot switches are programmed so you can have one clean patch, one with chorus one with overdrive–or whatever you want.
 I found it very useful to group my patches this way and it has worked out fine for me at gigs too.

 This has been my main pedalboard for rehearsals and gigs since November of 2020.
 So far, so good.
 It’s compact and fairly durable as I pack it in a padded laptop sleeve for transport.
 I like that it has XLR outs, but would love to see it get a software update so the outputs could be independent in the chain–for instance split your signal chain and have the left channel going into a bass amp and 8×10 cabinet and the right channel going through a bass DI then right into the mixing board.
 That’d be ideal and I believe the Line 6 HX Stomp has that capability.